lokmanhaakim/HYSPLIT_matlab/README.md

 # HYSPLIT_matlab

-Constant emission and Time varying emssion of HYSPLIT using matlab command.
+Constant emission (HYSPLIT_Run) and Time varying emssion of HYSPLIT(Batch_HYSPLIT) using matlab command.
 The example shown refering to previous Fukushima nuclear accident by using GDAS data.